SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-accounts.md

 To view the Account page, do the following:

-1. Log in to your Sumo Logic Cloud Flex account.
+1. Log in to your account.
 1. In the left navigation bar of the UI, select **Administration** > **Account**.
 The Account Overview tab of the Account page is shown by default.
 :::note
 You must have a role that grants you the [Account Overview capability](/docs/manage/users-roles/roles/role-capabilities/) to view the Account Overview tab.